netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 NOTE: In the call flow examples we are using a 4-digit, monotonously increasing integer as txid.
 This is convenient and enhances readability of the examples, but does not reflect a typical implementation.
+Servers may assign values randomly.
+In general, no information can be derived by observing that some txid value is numerically or lexicographically lower than another txid value.
-In general, the only operation defined on a pair of txid values is testing them for equality.
+The only operation defined on a pair of txid values is testing them for equality.

 ## Subsequent Configuration Retrieval